 Campus Ministry Office

-Please join us every Thursday night at 6 p.m. at McLane Church.
-You will have a warm, home-cooked meal and hear from a variety of speakers from around this area speaking on topics relevant to college students.
+Please join us every Thursday night at 7p.m. at Van Houten South (on the side opposite Pogue Student Center).
+Spend time growing strong relationships in community and hear from speakers on topics relevant to college students.
 Come check out the relaxed environment and connect with friends.
-Rides are provided
+We look forward to seeing you!

 The Ecumenical Spirituality Center in McNerney Hall features private rooms for prayer, counseling and meditation, office space for campus ministry organizations, and a non-denominational worship space.